 Cinematic representations of women’s health conditions have a history of gesturing towards the abject and horrific.
-Mike Leigh’s Secrets and Lies (1996) reminds us that this way need not be the only way.
+Mike Leigh’s Secrets and Lies (1996) reminds us that horror doesn’t need to be the only way.

 It is not until two scenes later that Leigh gives us our first clue as to Monica’s distress.
 A tight mid shot in a bathroom shows Monica sitting on the toilet, her trousers at her knees and her underwear visible, taking a tampon from a drawstring bag.
 Suddenly she hunches forward and grips the bathtub next to her with one hand and, as the camera cuts to a close-up shot of her face, she closes her eyes and exhales in agony.
 This short sequence is startlingly intimate, but the camera’s presence does not feel voyeuristic or predatory.
 Rather, it is Leigh engaging in observation of an acute but understated nature.
 He provides us with sufficient information in fragments; cutting away to the next scene before the image of Monica on the toilet becomes exploitative.